 Find out about the status and anticipated timeline of the rule development process.
 Information on hearings, workshops, and other events is provided below, along with supporting documents and materials from the implementation working group.

-A public workshop will be held in Early 2026 to discuss concepts, hear feedback, and answer questions from the community and stakeholders.
+Update: On May 6, 2026, staff will present updated concepts for potential flexibility amendments to Rule 9-6.
+Staff will discuss concepts, hear feedback, and answer questions from the community and stakeholders.

 To receive information on updates and events associated with the implementation of the amendments to Rule 9-4 and Rule 9-6, please sign up for the Air District's Building Appliances Email List: